• Skip to primary navigation

 🍴Tempeh

 Tempeh is a healthy and tasty meat substitute, full of protein.
 It is usually made from fermented soya beans, although now you can find artisan tempeh makers that will use other beans (such as black beans and fava beans), which is perfect if you're looking for a soy-free version.
-We recommend trying out some products from small business Tempt Me Tempeh.
 Tempeh has quite a sour taste, and has a fantastic, 'meaty' texture.
 A lot like tofu, though, it will take on the flavours you give it (in this case, the teriyaki), which makes it really versatile.
 There are many other natural meat substitutes and vegan recipes for 'meaty' dishes - check out our round-up of the meatiest vegan dishes!
+You might also like to check out this post about The Best Sources of Vegan and Plant Based Protein

-If you're looking for more ways to use this incredible ingredient, you have to try these Vegan Christmas Tempeh 'Sausage' Stuffing Balls which are great for any Sunday dinner, and just taste divine with Louise's best in the world roast potatoes and gravy!
+If you're looking for more ways to use tempeh, you have to try these Vegan Christmas Tempeh 'Sausage' Stuffing Balls which are great for any Sunday dinner, and just taste divine with my best in the world roast potatoes and gravy!

 🥢Ingredients